akovanev/kovanev.github.io/_posts/2020-08-02-How-to-log-metrics-on-different-envs.md

     }
 }</code></pre>

-The <code>MetricsWatcher</code> class is basically decorating the <code>Stopwatch</code> with the option to measure the memory currently in use.
+The <code>MetricsWatcher</code> class is basically decorating the <code>Stopwatch</code> with the option to measure the memory which is currently in use.
 The class does not know anything about the way how its data will be processed, formatted, logged.
 The main repsonisibility is raise an event when  the state is considered to be captured.

 Using the <code>EventHandler</code> instead of a custom delegate is not mandatory but preferable for work with the <a href="https://github.com/dotnet/reactive">Reactive Extensions</a> that, in turn, provide more flexibility on the event-based approach.